jimivonk/rock_paper_scissors/README.md

 loseGameResonse:str    //next stage => [str, str, str]
 playStyle: [] || {} //create

+badGuy select function
+IF can't find way to randomly select through index, use map (and poss additional for loop) to select via ID
 #create game through functions:
 1)Build one character, with one thing to say for each event.
 2) build game as a series of functions that works entirely through database